sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 interval     |
 -------------|------
-description  | How often the component should be executed.
+description  | How often the service component should be executed.
 In seconds.
-Each component must have a value for either the `interval` or the `cron` attribute, but not both. required     | true (unless `cron` is configured) type         | Integer example      | {{< language-toggle >}}
+Each service component must have a value for either the `interval` or the `cron` attribute, but not both. required     | true (unless `cron` is configured) type         | Integer example      | {{< language-toggle >}}